-

 Examples of specific assets for Global Fund projects are IT equipment, vehicles and furniture used and controlled by the Project Management Unit (PMU) or Country Office (CO) staff during grant implementation.
 Vehicles and Equipment (Health and Non-Health Equipment) that are used and controlled by Sub-recipients (SRs) and Sub-sub-recipients (SSRs) are expensed and not capitalized as assets.
 Examples would be vehicles, IT equipment, bicycles, generators, medical laboratory and diagnostic equipment.

-With the exception of leasehold improvements, donated assets and intangibles, all PP&E will be acquired through the Procurement Catalogue within Atlas.
+With the exception of leasehold improvements, donated assets and intangibles, all PP&E will be acquired through the Procurement Catalogue in Quantum.
 The Procurement Catalogue is an electronic purchasing list embedded within Quantum to enable accurate and consistent account coding and efficient navigation.
-It automatically populates GL account codes and item description and consequently, sets the accounting treatment for the item or service right at the requisition stage.
+It automatically populates GL account codes and item description and consequently, sets the accounting treatment for the item or service at the requisition stage.
 Under the Procurement Catalogue; there are 2 sub-catalogues:

 - UNDP Catalogue: To be selected when all the UNDP criteria for capitalization are met (see above).
 The item will be coded to an asset GL account and capitalized in the Asset Management Module of Atlas.